Wisconsin Burglary Charge

 (608) 204-5807

-For a conviction of burglary in Wisconsin, the prosecution must convincingly prove several key elements beyond a reasonable doubt:
+To obtain a conviction under Wis.
+Stat. § 943.10, the prosecution must prove each of the following elements beyond a reasonable doubt:

-- Intentional Entry: You deliberately entered a building or dwelling.
+1. Intentional Entry – You intentionally entered a building or other protected enclosure.

-- Knowledge of Non-consent: You were aware that your entry was without consent.
+3. Knowledge of Non-Consent – You knew that your entry was without consent.

 Call Us 24/7